 Martha Hunter, BA

-Martha recently moved to the area and is thrilled to be on staff at the Denver Urban Scholars.
-Until this past September, Martha was living in Chattanooga, TN, where she received her undergraduate degree in English.
+Martha moved to the Denver area this past fall from Chattanooga, TN, where she received her undergraduate degree in English.
 She has held previous administrative experience through the athletics program at her alma mater.
-Since working with the Chattanooga Girls Leadership Academy as a grant research intern, Martha has had a passion for empowering youth through education.
+Since working with the Chattanooga Girls Leadership Academy as a grant research intern, Martha has had a passion for working with nonprofit and community organizations, specifically those geared towards empowering youth through education.
 She has held various teaching and tutoring roles over the past several years, including her most recent work this summer as a teaching assistant for a creative writing class through Johns Hopkins summer programs.
-Although she unintentionally spends much of her free time getting lost in Denver, Martha also enjoys riding her bike, cooking, and writing.
+Although she unintentionally spends much of her free time getting lost in Denver, Martha also enjoys riding her bike, writing, cooking, and exploring.